World Trade Organization: Differences between GATT and WTO

-Decisions in GATT were in practice made through consensus and member states were allowed numerous exceptions for not complying with GATT rules if GATT conflicted with legitimate domestic objectives.
+Decisions in GATT were, in practice, made through consensus, and member states were allowed numerous exceptions for not complying with GATT rules if GATT conflicted with legitimate domestic objectives.
 Many of the GATT's rules were ambiguous and flexible.
-GATT members could also block a dispute settlement if it was unlikley to lead to a mutually acceptable ruling.
+GATT members could also block a dispute settlement if it was unlikely to lead to a mutually acceptable ruling.
 These organizational design decisions reflected a wariness among member states to delegate too much power to the international organization and fears that GATT would not allow member states to respond to domestic political pressures.
 Cooperation in GATT tended to be the outcome of shared norms, rather than explicit rules and threats of punishment.

-WTO was created in order to accommodate more issues areas (such as services and intellectual property) and a vastly enlarged membership.
+WTO was created in order to accommodate more issue areas (such as services and intellectual property) and a vastly enlarged membership.
 In comparison to GATT, the WTO included vastly more numerous and more precise obligations on member states.
 Member states that were non-compliant were subject to punishment or to dispute settlements that could produce adverse outcomes.
 The consensus-based nature of rule changes has contributed to deadlock in the WTO and discontent among member states, as they are unable to resolve problems.

-Key Publications
+Key publications

 The WTO is recognized for producing authoritative annual reports that provide clarity on the complexities of global trade, such as: